Millions to receive interest on late tax refunds from IRS

 “It’s not just the IRS who’s behind,” Troyer said.
 “There are a lot of companies who are short-staffed and are having trouble getting all of their documents in order.
 So it’s never too early to get organized and start getting ready for 2021 taxes.”

-If you haven’t received your tax refund and Troyer says the best time to contact the IRS is early in the morning.
+If you haven’t received your tax refund, Troyer says the best time to contact the IRS is early in the morning.
 You can reach out to the IRS by calling 800-829-1040 or by clicking here.